2nd July |

 NOTE FROM THE PUBLISHER

-AN EGOMANIAC & A POLITICAL MADMAN
+& A POLITICAL MADMAN

-Whoever coined the phrase Vox Populi Vox Dei (the voice of the people the voice of God) may when visiting The Bahamas be asked to have his or her head examined.
-Many people state the political dilemma in another way as it relates to the Prime Minister of The Bahamas Hubert Ingraham.
-They ask the question: either he must be a genius or are we all fools?
+the voice of God) may when visiting The Bahamas be asked to have his or her head examined.
+Many people state the political dilemma in another way

 It is a thoroughly depressing situation.
 The Cabinet around Hubert Ingraham and his backbench has proven to be the weakest group of politicians that the country has ever produced.
 No backbone whatsoever.
 Nothing points this out more than the push to amend the law to bring into force five new labour bills, which neither employers want nor the unions want.
 The Cabinet itself has remained silent and the Prime Minister alone has been running the show on this since the debate started on Wednesday 19 July.
 Not even the Minister of Labour the normally voluble Dion Foulkes could be heard.